rjbs/rjbs.github.io/_posts/2025-07-01-rjbs-in-rio-part-ii.md

 Church](https://en.wikipedia.org/wiki/Candel%C3%A1ria_Church), a beautiful (but slightly dilapidated) church.
 Across the street, there were June Festival celebrations, and that's where we were headed.
 One of Breno's friends was going to be part of the celebration, as a stilt walker.
-This was a good value event.
+This event was good value.
 We watched a bunch of stilt walking, heard a bunch of music, saw some unexpected [Capoeira](https://en.wikipedia.org/wiki/Capoeira), and even ran into Breno's brother and family!
 We saw the thing that had been the Olympic torch when Rio hosted.
 Also, critically, we got caipirinhas.